nus-cs2103-AY2223S1/ip/docs/README.md

 1. Ensure you have Java `11` installed in your computer.
    > _Not familiar with Java?_ Refer to [this](https://docs.oracle.com/en/java/javase/11/install/overview-jdk-installation.html#GUID-8677A77F-231A-40F7-98B9-1FD0B48C346A)
    > installation guide.
-2. Download the latest `isara.jar` from here.
+2. Download the latest iteration of Isara [here](https://github.com/melissaharijanto/ip/releases/tag/A-Release).
+The specific file to download is `isara-{version}.jar`, e.g. `isara-v0.2.jar`.
 3. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.

 <img src = "Ui.png" width = "300px">